GhumanNavneet/MCW-Securing-PaaS/Whiteboard design session/WDS trainer guide - Securing PaaS.md

 -   Run the Azure resource template -- The Application Service Environment can take *more* than 90-minutes to create.

-Note: During the Web Application Firewall (WAF) exercises, attendees may have to wait 15-minutes or more for the background configurations to take affect.
+>**Note**: During the Web Application Firewall (WAF) exercises, attendees may have to wait 15-minutes or more for the background configurations to take affect.
 For this reason, you may want to consider conducting a demonstration or other presentation to take advantage of this wait time.

 # Trainer information